fable-compiler/fable-compiler.github.io/docsrc/communicate/fable-from-js.md

     let add (x: int) (y: int) = x * y
 ```

-Sometimes it's possible to have more than one file root module in F#, in that case everything will be mangled.
+In F# it's possible to have more than one root module in a single file, in that case everything will be mangled.
 You should avoid this pattern if you want to expose code to JS:

 ```fsharp
 namespace SharedNamespace